 Hudak, N. C., Carmack, H. J., & Smith, E. D. (in press, 2018).
 Student perceptions of providers' cultural competence, attitudes toward providers, and patient satisfaction at a university health center: International and US student differences.
-Journal of International Students.
+Journal of International Students in Higher Education.

 Carmack, H. J., Bouchelle, Z., Rawlins, Y., Bennet, J., Hill, C., & Oriol, N. E. (2017).
 Mobilizing a narrative of generosity: Patient experiences on an urban mobile health clinic.
 Communication Quarterly, 65(4), 419-435.